Address: Duke’s Ride, Crowthorne, Berkshire RG45 7PU

 Religious Affiliation: Church of England, although open to and respectful of all religious faiths.

 Entrance Procedure: Main entry ages 13 and 16.
-ISEB Common Pre-test in October or November of Year 6; assessment day at Wellington Lent Term of Year 6 for interview and group activities.
-Common Entrance and own scholarship exam used.
-For Sixth Form entry, competitive exam, interview, group activities and GCSE grade A in sixth-form subjects.
+ISEB Common Pre-test in October or November of Year 6; assessment day at Wellington Lent Term of Year 6 for interview, lessons and group activities.
+No specific Year 8 Entrance exam favoured or required.
+Own scholarship exam offered.
+For sixth-form entry, registrations from June to September at end of Year 10.
+Competitive exam, interview, group activities and GCSE grade 8 in sixth-form subjects.